 Ghosts, Ghouls and God

 Ghosts, Ghouls and God is a website specifically created to explore all things spooky in relation to the Bible and Christianity.
-You will find a wealth of academic level material which addresses stories such as Saul and the medium of Endor, the ghost of C S Lewis appearing to J B Phillips, Ghosts in the New Testament, the exorcism of Gottliebin Dittus by Lutheran pastor Blumhardt, and even an exploration of demonology from a deeply Biblical / non fluffy perspective.
+You will find a wealth of academic level material which addresses stories such as Saul and the medium of Endor, the ghost of C S Lewis appearing to J B Phillips, Ghosts in the Bible, the exorcism of Gottliebin Dittus by Lutheran pastor Blumhardt, and even an exploration of what the early Christians believed about their dead.

 Saul and the Woman with the ‘Ob (1 Samuel 28)